Our History In Context

 So to this end, we will present some of the basics regarding the Old Testament.
 Ezra, a Levite priest and Nehemiah put together the original configuration of the Israelite Bible or Old Testament in the latter part of the 5th century BCE after the House of Judah’s return from Babylonian captivity.
 According to the ancient Jewish Book of Jubilee’s, by 150 BCE, the accepted canon was three divisions with seven parts and 22 books.
 This was acknowledged in the writings of Josephus, a noted first century Jewish historian.
 It was also acknowledged by Christ in Luke 24:44.

 The original 22 books of the Old Testament canon combined with the original 27 books of the New Testament canon add up to a total of 49 books.
 In scripture, the number seven represents totality or wholeness.
 Seven times seven is 49.
 Thus, the Biblical record would be considered whole or complete with these 49 books.
-Revisionists through the centuries have reconfigured the number of books so that they now total 66.
+Revisionist Jerome in the fifth century CE, reconfigured the number of books so that they now total 66.
 In Biblical literature, the number six is the number of man.

 In Biblical literature the number 22 equates to each letter of the Hebrew alphabet.
 The number 22 also is the number of generations from Adam to Jacob, who we know as Israel.
 The Israelite Bible having 22 books, with seven parts and three divisions is no accident.